Who We Are

 Ohio’s Animal Welfare Challenge

-In the United States, 66% of households have pets, and polls continue to show that the public cares deeply about animal welfare, according to the World Animal Foundation (2024).
-Society recognizes that we have a responsibility to all animals - companion animals, farmed animals, and wildlife - and that we must be a voice for the voiceless.
+In the United States, 66% of households have pets, reflecting strong public concern for animal welfare (World Animal Foundation, 2024).
+Society recognizes that we have a responsibility to protect all animals—companions, farmed animals, and wildlife—and that we must be a voice for the voiceless.

 The OAA Team